-The Boston Beer Company is engaged in the business of producing and selling low alcohol beverages primarily in the domestic market and, to a lesser extent, in selected international markets.
+The Boston Beer Company is engaged in the business of producing and selling alcohol beverages primarily in the domestic market and, to a lesser extent, in selected international markets.
 The Company's revenues are derived by selling its products to distributors, who in turn sell the products through to retailers and drinkers.

 The Company's products compete in the Better Beer category, which includes imported beers and craft beers.
 This category has seen high single-digit compounded annual growth over the past ten years.
 Defining factors for Better Beer include superior quality, image and taste, supported by appropriate pricing.
 The Company believes that the Better Beer category is positioned to increase market share as drinkers continue to trade up in taste and quality.
-In 2009, the Company estimates that growth of the Craft Beer category was approximately 5%, while the Better Beer category as a whole was down 2% to 4% and the total beer category declined approximately 1% to 2%.
-The Company estimates that the Better Beer category now comprises approximately 20% of domestic beer consumption.
+In 2010, the Company estimates that growth of the craft beer category was approximately 10% to 12%, while the Better Beer category as a whole was up 5% to 7% and the total beer category declined approximately 1% to 2%.
+The Company estimates that the Better Beer category now comprises approximately 21% of domestic beer consumption.
 The Company believes that significant opportunity to gain market share continues to exist for the Better Beer category.